thorrism/DesignTools/README.md

     mShakeEdit.setValidationListener(new EmailValidator(mShakeEdit));
 ```

-Now when the user presses 'Done' on the keyboard the validator is checked for the if it is a valid input or not.
+Now when the user uses submits via keyboard the validator is checked for the if it is a valid input or not.
 Or one can check as follows:

 ```
   if(mShakeEdit.checkValidInput()){